Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-wvvaIdmUTT0.md

 ---
-title: "Q&A: Why no partner with Twitch?"
+title: "January 12th, 2021 Livestream Q&A: Why no partner with Twitch?"
 date: "2021-01-12"
 layout: transcript
 topics: